 - Because of its multicultural economy, Ireland is always graced with the presence of tourists and immigrants.
 As an international student, you will experience a new culture and meet people of diverse backgrounds.

 - It is not too difficult to acquire an Irish visa.
-All you need is a strong proof that you can finance your studies in the country.
+All you need is strong proof that you can finance your studies in the country.

 Tuition Fees in Ireland

-Note that not all programmes offered in the higher institutions of Ireland are free.
+Note that not all programs offered in the higher institutions of Ireland are free.
 Check the official page of the university you are applying to for further information.
 Also, international students are expected to pay tuition fees and it is within the reach of an average man.

 Tuition fees in Ireland also vary, depending on the school and level of studies.
 Of course, private schools are more expensive than public schools.
 However, as an undergraduate, you are likely to pay between €9 000 and €5 000 per annum.
 Likewise, postgraduate students would pay between €9 150 and €37 000 per annum.